 The section below details the important concepts involved for the various testing procedures used in the New Hampshire Lakes Lay Monitoring Program.
-Where appropriate, summary statistics of 1996 results from all participating lakes are included.
 Certain tests or sampling performed at the time of the optional Freshwater Biology Group field trip are indicated by an asterisk ().